 Information on Forest Management

-FSC has strict requirements that ensure that certified forest managers maintain their forest cover, and maintain or enhance their forest’s structure, function, biodiversity, and productivity.
-These include planning and monitoring forest management interventions, assessing risks, and evaluating forest health.
-For more information on how FSC-certified private woodlot owners in our program are managing their forests, including management plans, the protection of high-conservation values, or how pesticides are used within FSC Standards, please contact the Program Coordinator (contact information below).
+For information on how FSC-certified private woodlot owners in our program are managing their forests, including management planning documents and the protection of high conservation values, please contact the Program Coordinator (contact information below).
 To access this information for Community Forests in our program, please contact the Community Forest directly.
+Environmental and Social Risk Assessments for chemical pesticides used withing the group can be found here.

 Looking forward to hearing from you!